 This falls under the content’s selection category.

 When it comes to buying solutions, it is never an easy job.
 This complex process will involve the decision makers, the influencers, and the end users.
 However, every decision will not be primarily dependent on your product or solution.
 There will always be other similar solutions that are equally as good, and a prospect may pick them.
 Therefore, the sales reps should always ensure that they have answers for every question asked by the prospects concerning the difference that puts the product above the competitors.
 Here, product positioning will be crucial.
 Ensure that the content that is available to the public addresses common objections and complains.

 This falls under content’s training category.

 Getting the clients to pay for a product is a stage located in the middle of the funnel as we had seen earlier.
 After they have paid, you should ensure that they constantly get value for what they have purchased every day.
-At this point, the training content will now be used.
+Use the training content at this point.
 The training content can be and should be in various formats like visuals, videos, audios, and text among others.
-The content can be developed internally by the support, product team, and sales or it can be developed externally where a community is created, and a knowledge base is shared.
+The content can be developed internally either by the support, product team, sales or develop it externally when you create a community.

 Simplified content strategy

 We have looked at the customer acquisition process from the perception of content strategy.
 You should always remember that content is the greatest weapon you will ever have and the only weapon you need to attract, engage, convert, and retain customers.

 You can educate prospects with proper content materials that can solve their problems.
 Your content will make your solution stand apart.
 These contents also come handy for quick onboarding.
 Apart from this, you can repeat these for customer nurturing.
 This makes content an integral part of customer acquisition strategy.

 - Many companies make the mistake of making a lot of awareness content and neglecting educational, selection, and training content because awareness content requires a lot of resources.